Requirements for program enrollment and completion, course exams, and accomodation requests

-- If circumstances force a student to fall out of the original cohort schedule, the student will be permitted to continue in the program, but will default to the next cohort cycle, provided the student remains in good standing.
+If circumstances cause a student to fall out of the original cohort schedule, the student will default to the next cohort cycle provided the student remains in good standing.

-- Accessibility issues – Special accommodations for disabled students will be made on an individual student, as needed basis in compliance with the CSUF Catalog (online catalog at Disability Support Services ).
-Please contact the instructor and the program coordinator if this applies to you.
+Special accomodations for disabled students will be made on an individualized, as-needed basis in compliance with the CSUF Disability Support Sercives catalog.
+If this applies to you, contact your course instructor and the program coordinator to make them aware.

 Core Environmental Engineering Classes (12 units)